 Courses are taught by leaders in the MDL community, including judges, lead counsel, and committee chairs.
 The certificate curriculum is rigorous and comprehensive; content is geared specifically toward defense or plaintiff attorneys, with break-out sessions by party and advice tailored to each side of the “v.”
 You will learn what the judges expect, how lead counsel execute those directives, and how committee chairs carry them out.
 Equally important are the many opportunities you’ll have to meet informally with faculty during the break sessions and raise particular questions or concerns.

-CLE credit is applied for in North Carolina.
+CLE credit will be applied for in North Carolina.
 If you are a practicing attorney in North Carolina, your CLE hours will be submitted for you.
 Attorneys from other states will receive a “Certificate of Attendance” and a completed “Uniform Application for Accreditation” form after the conference in order to submit CLE hours for your state.